PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

 ## Changes
-- Fixed api calls failing sometimes even though all events were received
+- Fixed api calls failing sometimes even though all events were received;
+- Zap on article pill is now clickable;